cDanowski/javaPS/documentation/algorithm_definition/algorithm_definition.markdown

 question: Maven configuration: declare EPR as dependency of JavaPS and thats it?
 Spring configuration file will then be found when it is located in *src/main/resources/components/* (according to the definitions within JavaPS's pom.xml --> it is configured to load all resources from src/main/resources/) --> this file has to contain all bean definitions including algorithms and data handlers!

+--> als jar packen und in den laufenden JavaPS in web-inf/lib reinwerfen und JavaPS neustarten. als Alternative

-wkt.Properties file for WktParser and WktGenerator
+wkt.Properties file for WKTParser and WKTGenerator

 [Jump back to main JavaPS documentation page](../JavaPS_Documentation.markdown)